-RVCC’s Title IX Coordinator participated in training on the new CCSNH policy and Title IX process in July 2021.
-The training was conducted by Drummond Woodsum Attorneys at Law.
+RVCC’s Title IX Coordinator participated in training on CCSNH policy and the Title IX process in February 2023.
+The training was conducted by Grand River Solutions.

 - Investigator Training

-Key members of RVCC participated in extensive training through D. Stafford & Associates on Title IX and how to conduct a Title IX investigation in February 2020.
-These members include the Vice President for Academic & Student Affairs & Title IX Coordinator and our HR Manager.
-These members undergo recertification training yearly through D. Stafford & Associates.
+Key members of the RVCC Leadership Team participated in extensive training through Grand River Solutions on Title IX Regulations and the investigation process pursuant to Title IX in February 2023.
+These members include the Vice President, the Human Resources Manager, and the Executive Assistant to the President.
+These members undergo recertification training yearly in compliance with legal requirements.

-Due to proprietary ownership of the training by D. Stafford & Associates, a copy of the training is currently not available.
+Due to proprietary ownership of the training by Grand River Solutions, a copy of the training is currently not available.
 Questions regarding the training may be directed to the Title IX Coordinator.